mecid/mecid.github.io/_posts/2019-01-23-maintaining-state-in-view-controllers.md

 All we need is to conform *StatePresentable* protocol, add the *didSet* observer for state property and implement *render* method, where we add data presenting logic for the actual screen.

 #### Conclusion
 Protocol with associated types can be robust by enabling the power of generic constraints and making codebase more reusable.
-I really suggest to read great [post](https://www.natashatherobot.com/swift-what-are-protocols-with-associated-types/) by NatashaTheRobot about protocols with associated types.

 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!